amalrkrishna/amalrkrishna.github.io/_posts/2016-12-30-Predicting Email Opens using Random Forest.md

 In conclusion, I found that this model can be improved by using XGBoost model.
-Doing further feature extraction like splitting 'sent_time' into date, time etc with crossvalidation on folds would give you better results.
+Doing further feature extraction like splitting 'sent_time' into date, time etc plus crossvalidation on folds would give you better results.
 Nevertheless, a simple Random Forest is good way to start.